Downtown Revitalization Initiative (DRI)

 Since being named the Round 3 DRI winner in 2018, a committee comprised of community leaders developed strategies and identified priority projects that will transform the downtown.
 Those strategies emphasize urban design, connectivity, prosperity, livability and destination development.

 Ten transformational projects for downtown Saranac Lake were announced by Lt.
-Governor Kathy Hochul in July.
-These strategic investments in downtown Saranac Lake will augment the village’s strengths: proximity to the Adirondack Mountains and recreation attractions, a vibrant arts and culture community, and a mix of small businesses in its walkable downtown.
+Governor Kathy Hochul in July of 2019.
+These strategic investments in Downtown Saranac Lake will augment the village’s strengths: proximity to the Adirondack Mountains and recreation attractions, a vibrant arts and culture community, and a mix of small businesses in its walkable downtown.
 The specific projects to be funded through the DRI include:

 Creation of a series of linked gateway parks that enhance the pedestrian experience and safety with new amenities at Berkeley Green Park, Ward Plumadore Park and William Morris Park, and complementary streetscape improvements adjacent to each public space.